PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 Want to understand the difference between Hotjar and PostHog?
 Here's the short answer:

-1. Hotjar enables you to see how customers are using your product with session replays and heatmaps.
+1. Hotjar enables you to see how customers use your product with session replays and heatmaps.
 It also provides widgets for collecting feedback and tools for scheduling customer interviews.
 Hotjar is built for marketers and user experience (UX) researchers.

 2. PostHog is an all-in-one product improvement platform for product analytics, session recording, feature flags, in-app prompts, and more.
 PostHog is built for engineers and product teams.